Bruno Ceriotti, rock historian

 Summer 1962

-Ray Taylor became the band roadie for a while (before joining a rival band called The Countdowns under the alias of Layne Rogers) and The Lonely Ones added to the line-up a regular second singer (who did not have any musical experience) called Gene Anthony (real name: Eugene Squibb; his father was Jim Squibb, a well know speedway rider).
-Gene was very much the 'Elvis Presley' type of performer mostly singing rock and roll numbers, while Johnny Keeping was less flamboyant in style, singing the more melodic numbers.
-At this time Chris Warman became a spasmodic member of the band for a year or so (possibly because he went to play with another band called The Dowlands), so for the periods that he was unavailable, other drummers borrowed from local "rival" bands filling in for him, such as Johnny Picken of Ricky and The Hi-Lites (and formerly of The Avengers), Tony Burnett also of Ricky and The Hi-Lites (and formerly of The Buddy Britton Trio), Brian Ferguson, aka 'Fergy', of The Strangers (and formerly of the Three Stars), and Mike Lamb, the latter recruited by Johnny Keeping from a local modern jazz band called the Eric Reece Trio (and formerly of Johnny and The Phanters).
-Curiously, back then, the band wagon was Jerry Bromley's 1926 Rolls Royce, but unfortunately the car didn't last long.
+Ray Taylor became the band roadie for a while (before joining a “rival” band called the Countdowns under the alias of Layne Rogers), so the Lonely Ones eventually hired a new and regular second singer named Gene Anthony (b.
+Eugene Squibb), a kid who did not have any musical experience.
+The son of a well know speedway driver named Jim Squibb, Gene was very much a Elvis Presley-type of performer and mostly singing rock ‘n’ roll numbers with the band, while Johnny Keeping was less flamboyant in style, singing the more melodic numbers.
+Also, around that time, Chris Warman became a spasmodic member of the band for a year or so (possibily because he started playing with another “rival” band called the Dowlands), so for the periods that he was unavailable, other drummers borrowed from local “rival” bands filled in for him, such as Johnny Picken of Ricky and The Hi-Lites (and formerly of the Avengers with Jim Sach), Tony Burnett also of Ricky and The Hi-Lites (and formerly of The Buddy Britton Trio), Brian Ferguson, aka ‘Fergy,’ of The Strangers (and formerly of the Three Stars), and last but not least, Mike Lamb, the latter recruited by Johnny Keeping from a local modern jazz band called the Eric Reece Trio (and formerly of Johnny and The Phanters).
+Curiously, back then, the band wagon was Jerry Bromley’s 1926 Rolls Royce, but unfortunately the car didn’t last long.
 They did some damage to the sump and lost the oil doing a turn in a narrow London street.
 They thought no more of it until 60 miles later the engine starting knocking.
-The "big ends" had gone.
+The “big ends” had gone.
 The estimated cost of the repair was £100 which the band could not afford so the garage offered to pay £100 for the car (valued today at £70k!).
 They then hired a van and a roadie before they bought a Commer van.

 THE LONELY ONES #3 (SUMMER 1962 - AUGUST 1963)